MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ---
 # Use a managed identity to run a continuous export job

-Continuous export jobs export data from Azure Data Explorer to an [external table](../../query/schema-entities/externaltables.md) with a periodically run query.
+[Continuous export jobs](continuous-data-export.md) export data from Azure Data Explorer to an [external table](../../query/schema-entities/externaltables.md) with a periodically run query.

 To successfully configure a continuous export job, you may need to use a [managed identity](../../../managed-identities-overview.md).
 A managed identity is required if the external table uses impersonation authentication or if the export query references tables in other databases.
-A continuous export job configured with a managed identity performs the export on behalf of the managed identity.
+A continuous export job that has been configured with a managed identity performs the export on behalf of the managed identity.

 In this article, you'll learn the steps necessary to configure a continuous export job with a managed identity.